 - Find out what keywords people use to visit your videos

 Then select the best keywords to use:

-- Prefer keywords with minimal competition (check out how many search results for this keyword)
+- Aim for keywords with minimal competition.
+(Check out how many search results for any keyword.)

-- Use Google research – find keywords which come up with video results (generally “how to videos”, reviews, tutorials etc.)
+- Use Google research—find keywords that come up with video results (generally how-to videos, reviews, tutorials etc.)

-- Choose keywords with at lest 500 monthly searches (Use Google Keyword Planer to determine this)
+- Choose keywords with at least 500 monthly searches.
+(Use Google Keyword Planner to determine this.)

 How to increase your video retention?

-- start your video with summary of your video (you have 10 seconds to get viewers attention)
+- Start your video with a summary of its content.
+(You have 10 seconds to get viewers’ attention.)

 - Move right into the useful content